List of memorials and monuments at Arlington National Cemetery: First memorials and monuments

 The first memorials at Arlington National Cemetery were built during and immediately after the Civil War.
 These first memorials were small, as the federal government (burdened by the cost of the war) expended little money on the cemetery.

 The first memorial constructed was the Civil War Unknowns Monument.
 United States Army Quartermaster General Montgomery C. Meigs ordered the construction of the monument in 1865.
 The bodies of 2,111 Union and Confederate dead were collected and placed in a vault beneath the monument, which was sealed in September 1866.

 In 1867, Congress enacted legislation requiring that all military cemeteries be fenced.
 Meigs ordered the construction of a red Seneca sandstone wall around the cemetery.
 The construction of the wall (which would not be complete until 1897) necessitated the construction of gates as well.
 Construction began on a memorial to Major General George B. McClellan (the McClellan Gate) in 1870, but delays in obtaining high-quality red Seneca sandstone delayed its completion until 1879.

-The Spanish–American War of 1898 led to the creation of several new memorials: The Spanish–American War Memorial in 1902, the Spanish–American War Nurses Memorial in 1905, and the Rough Riders Memorial in 1907.
+The Spanish–American War in 1898 led to the creation of several new memorials: The Spanish–American War Memorial in 1902, the Spanish–American War Nurses Memorial in 1905, and the Rough Riders Memorial in 1907.
 Two more major memorials were added prior to World War I: The Confederate Monument in 1914, and the USS Maine Memorial in 1915.

 Another nine memorials, most of them commemorating World War I, were added in the 1920s and 1930s.
 This included the Tomb of the Unknown Soldier, which was dedicated on November 11, 1921.
 The cenotaph above the tomb is a later addition, and was dedicated on November 11, 1932.
 At the end of World War II, the cemetery had a total of 16 major memorials.
 Another 12 major memorials were added after 1949, with eight of these constructed after 1983.